Scurvy: 18th century

 Lind explained the details of his clinical trial and concluded "the results of all my experiments was, that oranges and lemons were the most effectual remedies for this distemper at sea."
 However, the experiment and its results occupied only a few paragraphs in a work that was long and complex and had little impact.
 Lind himself never actively promoted lemon juice as a single 'cure'.
 He shared medical opinion at the time that scurvy had multiple causes – notably hard work, bad water, and the consumption of salt meat in a damp atmosphere which inhibited healthful perspiration and normal excretion – and therefore required multiple solutions.
 Lind was also sidetracked by the possibilities of producing a concentrated 'rob' of lemon juice by boiling it.
 This process destroyed the vitamin C and was therefore unsuccessful.

 During the 18th century, scurvy killed more British sailors than wartime enemy action.
 It was mainly by scurvy that during George Anson's voyage around the world he lost nearly two-thirds of his crew (1,300 out of 2,000) within the first 10 months of the voyage.
-The Royal Navy enlisted 184,899 sailors during the Seven Years' War; 133,708 of these were "missing" or died from disease, and scurvy was the leading cause.
+The Royal Navy enlisted 184,899 sailors during the Seven Years' War; 133,708 were "lost", either dying of sickness, being discharged as physically unfit or deserting, with scurvy as the leading cause of death.

 Although sailors and naval surgeons were increasingly convinced that citrus fruits could cure scurvy throughout this period, the classically trained physicians who determined medical policy dismissed this evidence as merely anecdotal, as it did not conform to their theories of disease.
 Literature championing the cause of citrus juice had no practical impact.
 The medical theory was based on the assumption that scurvy was a disease of internal putrefaction brought on by faulty digestion caused by the hardships of life at sea and the naval diet.
 Although successive theorists gave this basic idea different emphases, the remedies they advocated (and which the navy accepted) amounted to little more than the consumption of 'fizzy drinks' to activate the digestive system, the most extreme of which was the regular consumption of 'elixir of vitriol' – sulphuric acid taken with spirits and barley water, and laced with spices.